Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 ---

 [Scikit-lego](https://github.com/koaning/scikit-lego) is a Python project from the [scikit-learn](https://scikit-learn.org/stable/) ecosystem that contributes extra estimators for machine-learning pipelines.
-It's a relatively popular project with over 1000 Github stars and 20,000 downloads a month.
+It's a relatively popular project with over 1,000 Github stars and 20,000 downloads a month.
-It's popularity comes from industry as many of the tools that it provides aren't proven to be state-of-the-art, but fall a bit more in the 'tricks that work' category.
-These features include a GroupedEstimator which can effectively run full pipelines split per subset, a TimeGapSplit cross validator for timeseries that adds a gap between train and test set, and a whole suite of techniques that leverage mixture methods for outlier detection and non-linear classification.
+It's popularity comes from industry as many of the tools that it provides aren't proven to be state-of-the-art, but fall a bit more in the 'tricks that work' or 'experimental with proven use case' category.

-Recently, because polars has been gaining traction, the library maintainers have been looking for a simple way to support multiple dataframe implementations.
+Recently, because Polars has been gaining traction, the library maintainers have been looking for a simple way to support multiple dataframe implementations.
 The project still wants to support pandas, but it would be a shame if newer dataframes couldn't be supported.

 Enter narwhals.
 As of scikit-lego 0.9.0, you can also pass dataframes from Polars, Modin, cuDF, and in principle a whole host of other dataframes.
 But, how does it work?
 Why did they use Narwhals?
-Why don't they just
-convert to pandas internally on the user's behalf?
+Why don't they just convert to pandas internally on the user's behalf?

 We'll start by answering these questions, and will end with some hopes for the future.